viralpoetry/world-map-js/README.md

-# worldMapJs
+# world-map-js

-Draw simple world map using canvas.
+Draw a simple world map using canvas.